 NEXUS!

 Today’s word of the day is nexus.
 Nexus is simply a connection.
 Once you establish a nexus with another state, you have to pay taxes in accordance with that state’s laws.
-The bad news: If you establish a nexus with all 50 states, you have to know the tax laws for each of those states and pay appropriate taxes based on your business activity in each.
+The bad news: If you establish a nexus with all 50 states, you have to know the small business taxes for each of those states and pay appropriate taxes based on your business activity in each.
 Or you have to hire a company to take on the task for you.

 In more academic terms, a nexus is “maintaining, occupying, or using permanently or temporarily, directly or indirectly or through a subsidiary, an office, place of distribution, sales or sample room or place, warehouse or storage place or other place of business.”
 How do you create a nexus?